21 Jan 2022

 3. During the previous year, it was actually let commercially, as self-catering accommodation, for short periods totalling at least 70 days

-There is already a requirement that lettings must be commercial, and these changes seem designed to make enforcement easier and to be more objective.
+There was already a requirement that lettings must be commercial, and these changes seem designed to make enforcement easier and to be more objective.
 By dealing with matters retrospectively, a more factual approach is possible.
 As far as day counting is concerned, the position for a day for business rates or council tax purposes is taken as that which existed at the end of the day, so, a property let out from Friday evening to Sunday morning would have been let for two days.

-There are also no special rules being introduced for newly available holiday lets (or that are purpose built as holiday lets).
+There were also no special rules being introduced for newly available holiday lets (or that are purpose built as holiday lets).
 These will be liable for council tax for each day until the property has been available for 140 days and let out for 70 days.
 On the day that these two criteria are met it will qualify for a business rates assessment.
 The Government’s consultation response gives the following example on this:

 “A property that is first advertised as a holiday let would be liable for council tax for the next 140 days.
 If it was actually let out for 70 of these days, on day 141, it would qualify for a business rates assessment (provided the owner intended to advertise it for 140 days in the coming 12 months).”

-So, there is a tax increase for newly let properties and this is something that owners (and their accountants and tax advisers) need to be aware of when setting up a new furnished holiday let.
+So, there was a tax increase for newly let properties and this is something that owners (and their accountants and tax advisers) need to be aware of when setting up a new furnished holiday let.

 Get in touch